robertfoss/memcpy.io/content/2017-02-16-chromiumos_dev_environment.md

 ## Conclusion
-This is a bit of a rough outline, and is only suitable for devices Chromebook devices that already are in dev-mode.
+This is a bit of a rough outline, and is only suitable for Chromebook devices that already are in dev-mode.

 ## Thanks